spacemeshos/testnet-guide/backup.md

 ---

-## 12 Words Backup
+## 12-word Backup

-The 12 words backup method allows you to print or write down on a paper an ordered list of 12 English words that you need to store in a safe place.
+The 12-word-backup method allows you to print or write down on a paper an ordered list of 12 English words that you need to store in a safe place.

-You can at any time restore your wallet on any computer using the list without having to remember you wallet password or to have access to your wallet data file.
+You can at any time restore your wallet on any computer using this list without having to remember you wallet password or to have access to your wallet data file.

 !> The order of the words in the list is important and you will need to provide the words in the same order when restoring a wallet from the list.

-Follow these steps to create a 12 words backup:
+Follow these steps to create a 12-word backup:

 1. Click the `BACKUP YOUR WALLET` in the wallet screen or click 'BACKUP' in the wallet settings section of the settings screen.